OtsoBjorklund/CCMAS_project/docs/index.rst

 confidence, otherwise they produce a rest (silence).
 The confidence of the agent declines as it stays quiet, so the longer the agent stays quiet the more likely it is to find a motif to play from its vocabulary that would boost its confidence.
 The agents also try improving the motifs by making random variations of them.
-The agents can also randomly decide to do something contrary to the most fitting choice in order to keep the music lively.
+The agents can also randomly decide to do something random or contrary to the most fitting choice in order to keep the music lively and avoid all agents converging to playing the same thing.

 After all agents have played their motifs on the step, they evaluate how well what they did actually fit into the context and update their confidence level.
 The agents also learn new motifs from the other agents by memorizing the